TheDomcio/WonderfulPolishLanguage/README.md

 - The word ["spoko"](https://pl.wiktionary.org/wiki/spoko) (comes from the word: "**spoko**jnie" - calmly) is a very useful and universal word.
 You can use it instead of "Nie ma za co" (You're welcome) and also "Nie ma problemu" (No problem), so when, for example, a neighbor apologizes to you that a his piano fell out of his window into your garden, you can tell him: "Spoko".
 You can say that you like something, e.g. "Ten film jest spoko" ("This movie is cool").
 It is from many years a very popular word, so even the older ones will understand.
 Of course, it can be used to, for example, soothe someone nervous - "Spoko, wszystko będzie w porządku" (Chill, everything will be fine).
 Or you can confirm something with this word e.g. someone asks you if you want to go to the cinema, then if you want to, you say "Spoko" ("Yes" in this case).
 So, if you are afraid to use the word "w porządku" and you still use ["**ok**ay/okey(/okej)"](https://pl.wiktionary.org/wiki/OK), then "spoko" can be a cool alternative for you.
 Of course it's a slang word, so if you use it during a "serious conversation", someone might get the impression that you're a "relaxed kind of human", although that's good, because at least they will know you're an honest man.
 - If you want to sound more like noble or just poetic (elevated/high style of speech), for example you can change the words (pronouns) "moim" (moje) to "mym" (me) and "twoim" (twoje) to "twym" (twe) [and more](https://pl.wiktionary.org/wiki/Aneks:J%C4%99zyk_polski_-_zaimki#m%C3%B3j,_tw%C3%B3j,_sw%C3%B3j) (Also check [here](https://sjp.pwn.pl/poradnia/haslo/Me-twe-swe;18579.html) and [HIER](https://pl.wikipedia.org/wiki/Mowa_(retoryka)#Mowa_w_stylu_wysokim)).
 So if you're wearing daily a monocle and a cylinder, it's something **absolutely necessary** for you, don't forget also to take your own tea set [and also you should have a large stock of [[matricaria chamomilla](https://en.wikipedia.org/wiki/Matricaria_chamomilla) in your inventory] with a gilded cup (In general, this can sound a bit old-fashioned, but it's one of the cool ways to ["color"](https://pl.wiktionary.org/wiki/ubarwianie) your speech in Polish - sometimes one snowman from a certain cartoon talked in this style, so if you've watched this cartoon about a helpful green dragon, you'll know who was it).
 - If you want to call (define) a person who likes something with a simple noun, you can do so by adding the ending (yes, yes - sufiks) **-olub** (or -**olubka** in femininum).
 For example a person who likes pasta = makaron**olub** or, for example, a person who likes locomotives = lokomotyw**olub** and yet a person who likes images = "obraz**olub**".
 It is a bit "synthetic" and may sound funny, so use it rather for such "chill conversations", than implement it in your everyday language, because, there are already [more "professional"] dictionary terms for people who like something like "audio**fil**" (audio**phile**) and its synonym: melo**man** (music lover and the suffix **-man** itself, that is from the word ["mania"](https://pl.wiktionary.org/wiki/mania), so it means a person who has a [mania](https://pl.wiktionary.org/wiki/mania) at some point, so a person who's maniacally eating broccoli ([brokuł - Brassica oleracea L. var. italica Plenck]([https://pl.wikipedia.org/wiki/Broku%C5%82](https://pl.wikipedia.org/wiki/Brokuł))) is "brokuło**man**" or "brokuło**maniak**" with [**-maniak**](https://pl.wiktionary.org/wiki/maniak)).
 I would just add that you can also do the same with the ending [**-fil**](https://pl.wiktionary.org/wiki/-fil), but there are also a lot of words to describe people with very bad tendencies (with various disorders) and you know what I mean.
 That is why the creation of words with this ending would be badly associated with some bad things.
 By the way, I would also like to take this opportunity to say that if, for example, we would like to define a human-like creatures, then we can do it by adding the ending **-lud**, e.g. a frog ([żaba](https://pl.wikipedia.org/wiki/%C5%BBaba_wodna)) with legs and hands and behaving like a human - żabo**lud** or also you can use the ending **-człek**, then żabo**człek** or another example of "human + elephant ([słoń](https://pl.wikipedia.org/wiki/S%C5%82oniowate))" - słonio**lud**/słonio**człek** (There is a very popular word in Polish - "ufolud" and the diminutive of this word - ["ufo**ludek**"](https://sjp.pwn.pl/slowniki/ufoludek.html) and it means "alien").
 I will add, finally, that if we want to define a person who eats (she or he or it has a lot of this food in diet) something, for example watermelons ([arbuzy - Citrullus vulgaris](https://pl.wikipedia.org/wiki/Arbuz_zwyczajny)), then we can add the ending **-jad** and then such a person will be called arubozo**jad** or with sufiks **-żerca**, then "arbuzo**żerca**" or jabłko**jad**/jabłko**żerca** (apple-eating creature).
 Creatures with a plant-based diet = roślino**żercy** and those with a diet in which there is meat = mięso**żercy**, then for example, "dinozaury roślino**żerne**" (herbivorous dinosaurs) and dinozaury mięso**żerne** (carnivorous dinosaurs).
 So you can say in joke that vegetarians and vegans are: "roślino**żerni**/roślino**żercami**".
 - I mentioned to you earlier the use of the word ["spoko"](https://pl.wiktionary.org/wiki/spoko).
 I will now tell you about another very useful and universal word (it comes from colloquial speech), the word ["lipa"](https://pl.wiktionary.org/wiki/lipa) (Literally means ["lipa"](https://pl.wikipedia.org/wiki/Lipa) - [Tilia - Linden or Lime tree](https://en.wikipedia.org/wiki/Tilia)).
 It is a word that means something not entirely cool or just a failure to do something etc. For example, someone may ask: "Byłeś już w tej kręgielni, która została niedawno otwarta?"
 (Have you been to this bowling alley that was recently opened?) and someone can answer: "Tak, totalna lipa" (Yes, totally uncool).
 So, as you can see, this is the complete opposite of the [positive] word ["spoko"](https://pl.wiktionary.org/wiki/spoko).
 Another example: "Czy udało ci się przejść ten poziom w tej nowej grze?"
 (Have you managed to pass this level in this new game?) and answer: "Nie, nadal lipa" (No, still not successful).
 You can also use this as a "statement - shout of sad" - "Co za lipa!"
 (Such a shame!) or alternative "Ale lipa!"
 (For example, when you lack a small amount of money to buy something or when just a small moment before you arrived at the bus stop, the bus you wanted to go with, drove off right before your eyes and now you have to wait a 30 minutes for another one).
 One more example to conclude: "Jak smakuje ci ten dziwny owoc?"
-(How does this strange fruit taste to you?) and answer: "Lipnie" (Poorly - It's adverb of ["lipa"](https://pl.wiktionary.org/wiki/lipa)).
+(How does this strange fruit taste to you?) and answer: "Lipnie" (Poorly - It's adverb of this specific use ["lipa"](https://pl.wiktionary.org/wiki/lipa), normally, it would be correct to say "lipowe", for example "lipowa herbata" - linden tea).
+If you want to use this example in the plural, it would be, for example "Lipne jedzenie" (Poor food).
 That is next word kind of: everyone, regardless of their age, will understand the word, because it is quite often used by people from different parts of the country (Wooden people will probably never use it in their entire lives, although Pinocchio would be happy to use it, but it is not about him).

 ## Others (Inne)